Pine Script Line Continuation: No More Backslashes in v6

 linewidth=2)

-Want to learn more about customizing your plot outputs?
-Our guide on Pine Script plot styles covers everything you need to know.
+Want to customize your outputs?
+Our guide on Pine Script plot styles covers everything.

 Working with Arrays and Complex Logic